ZLydia/ZLydia/README.md

 - 🔭 I working on...
 - 💻 I’m currently a Software Engineering student at USTHB.
 - 🔍 I'm looking for an internship in web development.
-- ✍️ I worked as a Content Writer within ETIC club, my
+- ✍️ I worked as a Content Writer within ETIC club.
 -

-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me:
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...